 In the Raimondi-Carr Lab at UCSC, I pursue my interest in foundation species by studying kelp forest ecosystems.
 The recent declines in kelp forests in central and northern California provide an opportunity to ask fundamental ecological questions: What factors drive diverse ecosystems to near collapse?
 How can we predict the persistence of foundation species faced with local and global stressors?
-What factors prohibit the recovery of kelp into urchin barrens?
-I will be using, modeling, mesocosm experiments, and field experiments to answer these questions throughout my Ph.D.
+What factors prohibit or facilitate the recovery of kelp into kelp-free urchin barrens?
+I use field observation through SCUBA, statistical modeling, and mesocosm experiments to answer these questions throughout my Ph.D.

 Kelps undergo a fascinating life cycle where adult individuals, also called sporophytes, release trillions of microscopic spores into the water.
 Those spores "germinate" into a life stage called gametophytes which release eggs and sperm.
 When those egg and sperm meet, a juvenile microscopic sporophyte is formed, which then grows into an adult and the cycle begins again.

 Most of my research focuses on the ecological drivers of kelp forest recovery, but human-mediated recovery, i.e. restoration, is increasingly proposed as a way to bring back lost forests.
 In the Monterey Bay area, community members have a wide range of kelp connections, from fishing, kelp harvesting, underwater photography, research, and much more.
-In this project, also a part of the Kelp RISES project, I conduct semi-structured interviews of kelp-connected community members to ask: how do humans interact with and perceive kelp forests and kelp restoration?
-This information will be used to understand the linkages in this kelp social-ecological system while also informing ecosystem management about the range of priorities and perspectives of those closest to the kelp.
+In this project, also a part of the Kelp RISES project, I conducted semi-structured interviews of kelp-connected community members to ask: how do humans interact with and perceive kelp forests and kelp restoration?
+This information will be used to understand the linkages in this kelp social-ecological system while also informing the in-development Kelp Restoration and Management Plan (KRMP) about the range of priorities and perspectives of those closest to the kelp.

 Seagrasses are declining globally due to local and global stressors including nutrient eutrophication and global warming.
 In the year before my Ph.D., I worked as a lab manager at Florida International University, studying how Western Atlantic seagrass responds to global changes in the Campbell Global Change Biology Lab.
 There, I spearheaded data analysis in the R statistical software for an NSF funded project called the Thalassia Experimental Network (TEN), investigating how the Turtlegrass Thalassia testidinum responds to experimentally induced nutrient additions and grazing.
 See my publications page for some recently published work from this project!